 Issue/ Rec Status Action Steps Lead Agency Due Date Current Resources ?
 Budget Impact?
 Legislation Required?
-Notes the CISO is in contact with OCIO staff on a near-daily basis.
-As the OCIO incorporates the additional national best practices identified in the report into the OCIO IT standards, the CISO with work with the CIO to provide guidance on how agencies can consistently implement the security controls identified in the updated security standards. resulted in closer, more frequent contact with, and discussion between, the state CIO and state CISO.
+Notes 6 Complete The CISO and CIO meet on a regularly scheduled basis, and the CISO is in contact with OCIO staff on a near-daily basis.
+As the OCIO incorporates the additional national best practices identified in the report into the OCIO IT standards, the CISO with work with the CIO to provide guidance on how agencies can consistently implement the security controls identified in the updated security standards.
+WaTech 07/01 /2015 Yes No No October 2015: Please see note for Issue 5 above.
+The passage of ESSB 5315 has resulted in closer, more frequent contact with, and discussion between, the state CIO and state CISO.
 This has allowed the CISO to work more closely with the CIO to provide guidance on how agencies can consistently implement the security controls identified in the security standards.